Moving to Ireland from the UK 2026: Day-One Rights & Brexit Gotchas

 Next steps

-1. Secure employment or proof of income
+1. Secure employment or proof of income (CTA gives you the right; an offer letter speeds up PPS + accommodation)

 2. Find accommodation (see our renting guide)